-- Completion of all the fields in the Application assists IRO - Where information is received by you please advise IRO by forwarding the information to the ILARSALmail@iro.nsw.gov.au. - Where extension requests are made please address the merit test and the arguable case test. - If there is a doubt please call the Grant Manager or an ILARS Manager. - Updates - Please respond to the update requests. - Please reply using the email option on the email rather than creating a new email. - Please use the templates provided in your response.
+- Completion of all the fields in the Update form assists IRO - Where information is received by you please advise IRO by forwarding the information to the ILARSALmail@iro.nsw.gov.au - Where extension requests are made please address the merit test and the arguable case test. - If there is a doubt please call the Grant Manager or an ILARS Manager. - When you call 13 94 76 the call is answered by our Solutions team who deal with Injured Persons and not ILARS cases.
+They often cannot assist you and will pass your message onto the Principal Lawyer or paralegal managing your matter. - Updates - Please respond to the update requests. - Please reply using the email option on the email rather than creating a new email. - Please use the templates provided in your response.